 As required by the Members’ Integrity Act, 1994, all members disclose their assets, liabilities and other information in a private statement filed with the Office of the Integrity Commissioner.
 The statements reflect each MPP’s holdings as of June 7, 2018.
 The Commissioner is required to disclose publicly certain information from each MPP’s private disclosure statement.
 Additionally, the Commissioner ensures that each MPP’s financial holdings are in compliance with the Act.

 The statements are available at www.oico.on.ca and can also be viewed in the Office of the Clerk of the Legislative Assembly.

 The Office of the Integrity Commissioner has five key responsibilities:

 - Members’ Integrity, providing confidential conflict of interest advice to MPPs;

-- Ministers’ Staff Ethical Conduct, providing conflict of interest advice to more than 400 members of Ministers’ staff;
+- Ministers’ Staff Ethical Conduct, providing conflict of interest advice to public servants in ministers’ offices;

 - Lobbyists registration, operating Ontario’s lobbyist registry and conducting investigations into matters of potential non-compliance;